joe7575/techage/manuals/ta4_lua_controller_EN.md

 ### Techage Command Functions

 With the `$send_cmnd(num, ident, add_data)` function, you can send commands to and retrieve data from another block with the given number _num_.
-The possible commands can be classified in two groups: Commands for reading data and commands for causing an action.
+The possible commands can be classified in two groups: Commands for reading data and commands for triggering an action.
 Please note, that this is not a technical distinction, only a logical.

-* Reading data
+**Reading data**

-  _ident_ specifies the data to be read.
+- _ident_ specifies the data to be read.
-  _add_data_ is for additional data and normally not needed.
+-  _add_data_ is for additional data and normally not needed.
-  The result is block dependent (see table below):
+-  The result is block dependent (see table below)

 | ident        | returned data                                                | comment                                                      |
 | ------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |